Is Delta-8 Legal in Alabama?

 Delta-8 State Law in Alabama

 Like most states in the US, delta-8 became legal in Alabama by accident, thanks to the 2018 Agriculture Improvement Act (Farm Bill).
-But a law that was supposed to legalize hemp-based products like non-intoxicating CBD inadvertently legalized an array of psychoactive cannabinoids, including delta-8.
+The law inadvertently legalized an array of psychoactive cannabinoids, including delta-8, instead of legalizing hemp-based products like non-intoxicating CBD, as intended.

-When the Farm Bill passed, Alabama adjusted its hemp laws to fall in line with the federal government.
-We can see this in Senate Bill 225 (SB 225), which was signed into law in May 2019.
+When the Farm Bill passed, Alabama adjusted its hemp laws to align with the federal government.
+We can see this in Senate Bill 225 (SB 225), signed into law in May 2019.

 The bill de-scheduled hemp, which until then was classified as a Schedule 1 substance.
-But it was the specific wording of the legislation that opened the door for a legal delta-8 market.
+But the specific wording of the legislation opened the door for a legal delta-8 market.

 SB 225 defines “hemp” as the Cannabis Sativa L. plant and any part of that plant, including all of its compounds.
 The bill caps delta-9-THC concentration at 0.3% on a dry weight basis but does not limit concentrations of other cannabinoids.

-Therefore, while SB 225 ensures that hemp legalization doesn’t legalize classic marijuana through the back door, it opens the door to other tetrahydrocannabinols, such as delta-8 and delta-10.
+Therefore, while SB 225 ensures that hemp legalization doesn’t legalize classic marijuana through the back door, it opens the door to other tetrahydrocannabinol, such as delta-8 and delta-10.

 All of these cannabinoids are very similar, although delta-8 may be slightly less intoxicating.
-But you can still get high from it, and many people in Alabama are!
+But you can still get high from it; many people in Alabama are!

 You may be questioning why both state and federal lawmakers didn’t see the potential for delta-8 and other legal marijuana products when passing the Farm Bill.
 Essentially, these cannabinoids were known about but mostly viewed as irrelevant.

 For starters, delta-8 never looked as if it could be financially viable on its own.
-In contrast to CBD, which can be found in 20 to 25% concentrations in hemp, delta-8 typically occurs in tiny amounts (0.1% or less).
+Hemp typically contains CBD at concentrations ranging from 20 to 25%, whereas delta-8 occurs in tiny amounts (0.1% or less).

 Hence, making delta-8 products would be hundreds of times more expensive than making CBD products.
 This explains why hemp companies don’t just extract delta-8 from plants and make products in the same way as CBD.